 Steve McQueen said: “I couldn’t be happier that Mangrove will open this year’s BFI London Film Festival.
 Although the themes are universal, Mangrove is a London story.
 It may have happened 50 years ago, but it’s as relevant today as it was then.”

-‘Mangrove’ will be shown virtually and in various screenings as part of the festival; for those unable to attend, viewers will be able to watch the whole series on the BBC, or Amazon Prime Video for US viewers.
+‘Mangrove’ will be shown virtually and in various screenings as part of the festival.
+If you’re not able to attend, don’t worry – the whole series will air on the BBC (in the UK) and Amazon Prime Video (in the US).

 What is Small Axe about?